papagorgio23/AISports_Chatbot/data/nlu.md

 - I want to make some bets on the games this weekend
 - Where can I get these picks?
 - I want to make some bets this weekend
+- do you think that I could get some picks or something?

 ## intent:betting_history
 - What is your betting history?